Fungal skin infections are common throughout much of the natural world.

-Types of Fungal Infections
+The 7 Types of Fungal Infections

 Or commonly called athlete’s foot, this is probably the most common fungal infection as it is thought that around seven in ten people have tinea pedis at some point in their lives.

-It is caused by fungi that grow in the skin between your toes and on the soles of the feet and it can solely be contributed to not properly wiping between the toes after a shower or not changing your socks regularly.
+It is caused by fungi that grow in the skin between your toes and on the soles of the feet and it can solely be attributed to not properly wiping between the toes after a shower or not changing your socks regularly.

 Fungi grow easily here because of the moisture levels when the feet sweat.

 The infection causes the skin between the toes to become itchy, flaky, and inflamed in some cases.
-Blisters are very common and a more severe form of this infection that occurs if the infection is not treated adequately.
+Blisters are very common and a more severe form of this infection if the infection is not treated adequately.

 The toenails are much more likely to be affected by this infection than the fingernails.

-Fungal infection of the nail takes a long time to develop and eventually it may cause your nail to become discolored, rough and brittle.
+Fungal infection of the nail takes a long time to develop and eventually, it may cause your nail to become discolored, rough and brittle.

-Having a fungal infection on the nails isn’t painful but it can cause problems and discomfort with prolonged standing or exercising.
+Having a fungal infection on the nails isn’t painful but can cause problems and discomfort with prolonged standing or exercising.

 It can be spread easily and there are ways to prevent it by keeping your hands and feet clean and dry, wearing clean and dry socks and changing them often, and wearing shoes in a public toilet or shower.